 Fashioning the New England Family

-Kimberly Alexander, Ph.D. is the guest curator of the exhibition and primary author of Fashioning the New England Family.
-Currently, she is Adjunct Faculty in the History Department at the University of New Hampshire, where she teaches museum studies and material culture.
-She has held curatorial positions at several New England museums, most recently Chief Curator at Strawbery Banke Museum (Portsmouth, NH.)
-Her forthcoming book, entitled Georgian Shoe Stories from Early America [Johns Hopkins University Press, 2018], traces the history of early Anglo-American footwear from the 1740s through the 1790s.
-Dr. Alexander was an Andrew Oliver Research Fellow at the Massachusetts Historical Society (2016-2017), and is currently writing the illustrated companion volume to accompany this exhibition.
-You can find her on Facebook, Instagram (@silkbrocade2), Twitter (@SilkDamask), and at her blog!
+Dr. Kimberly S. Alexander is the guest curator of the exhibition and primary author of Fashioning the New England Family.
+She teaches museum studies and material culture at the University of New Hampshire, and has held curatorial positions at several New England museums, including the MIT Museum, the Peabody Essex Museum and Strawbery Banke.
+Her most recent book, Treasures Afoot: Shoe Stories from the Georgian Era (Johns Hopkins University Press, 2018), traces the history of early Anglo-American footwear from the 1740s through the 1790s.